Opened 5 years ago

 If the blocks were initially aligned on some coarse grid, which is normally a good idea to keep the diagram tidy, moving them around could disrupt that alignment, making it difficult to edit the diagram properly after that.

-comment:21 Changed 4 years ago by ceraolo
+comment:21 by massimo ceraolo, 4 years ago

 For asymmetric.png OMEdit has chosen the following data: